 - Masonry: When someone refers to the masonry of the chimney, they are talking about the bricks (or other materials) used to design it.

-- Damper: This is a metal plate the is used to open and close the flue.
+- Damper: The metal plate that is used to open and close the flue.

 - Firebox: This is another term for the fireplace and this is where the fire burns.